Relational Database Storage

 0 comments

+What causes the deployment slow down?
+To answer this question, let’s look at what must occur to get an application from development to production in a large enterprise.
+We’ll do that with a fictional but not uncommon scenario.
 A big brand national retailer needs to improve its e-commerce site by making it easy for customers to personalize their shopping experience.
 This is considered a business imperative as competitors have rolled out robust personalization and social media features that have led to increased sales.
-Ted, the director of IT, has agreed to a hard deadline of six months to go live with this new functionality.
+Ted, the director of IT, has agreed to a hard deadline of six months to go live...

 Read more ►